eWalker-TestLab/Documentation/DetectionLab_ESXi-6.7.md

    ![terraform.tfvars](img/DetectionLab/terraform.tfvars.jpg)

-/// change all mac addresses in `main.tf ` if there are already existing VM using same addresses.
+   Change all the mac addresses in `main.tf` if there are already existing VM using the same addresses.

 7. In `DetectionLab/ESXi`, execute the following commands.